Shure SRH1540 Review – Phenomenal Sound For Professionals

 Save money with replaceable parts so you can spend more on other studio gear.

-So the next time you are looking at headphones consider if they offer replaceable components.
-Not only will you save money down the road you’ll also help to ensure there is less rubbish in landfills.
+So, the next time you are looking at headphones, consider if they offer replaceable components.
+Not only will you save money down the road, but you’ll also help to ensure there is less rubbish in landfills, which is a growing problem worldwide.

 AKG K712 Pro Review